mahalakshmisuravarapu/Research_Seminar_on_Fog_Computing/README.md

 * How fog computing is different from cloud computing
 * Virtualization in fog computing
 * Fog computing-based architectures
+* Networking in fog computing
-* Networking and the applications and usage of fog computing.
+* Applications and usage of fog computing